andijakl/outlook-name-validator/README.md

 - Node.js (version 14 or higher)
 - npm or yarn
-- Microsoft Outlook (version 1.2025.x or newer)
+- Microsoft Outlook (web, new Outlook for Windows, or classic desktop)
-- Office Add-ins development tools
+- Office Add-ins development tools (for development only)

 ## Quick Start